 The option to appeal is limited to respondents who participated in the original conduct hearing or meeting.
 For an appellant who accepted responsibility, the only ground of appeal is inappropriate sanction (see number three below).
 Appellants who did not accept responsibility are permitted to appeal on any or all of the following grounds:

-Appeals of academic conduct decisions are run through the Office of Student Conduct.
-Upon receiving the written appeal, the Office of Advising and Co-curricular Programs will share the appeal and all relevant materials with the Office of Student Conduct.
-The Assistant Dean of Students or designee will then see that all procedures outlined in the Appeals section of the Student Conduct section of the Student Handbook are followed.
+Appeals of academic conduct decisions reviewed by the Office of Student Conduct.
+The Assistant Dean of Students or designee process the appeal according to the procedures outlined in the Appeals section of the Student Conduct section of the Student Handbook.

 All records pertaining to student academic conduct meetings or hearings are maintained either on paper or electronically by the Office of Advising and Co-curricular Programs and are considered part of a student’s education record as defined by FERPA.
 These records are maintained permanently.

-The sanctions listed below are not exhaustive and may be added to or modified by the case administrator, Academic Progress Committee, or appeal panel as deemed appropriate to achieve the goals mentioned above.
+The sanctions listed below are not exhaustive and may be added to or modified by the case administrator, Student Affairs Committee, or appeal panel as deemed appropriate to achieve the goals mentioned above.

 The following sanctions are intended to communicate to respondents the likelihood that repeated or escalated behavior could result in more severe sanctions including suspension or expulsion.
 Individual departments and programs, both internal and external to the College, may establish their own guidelines that rely in part on a student’s disciplinary status.
 It is important to note that even if the case administrator or board panel has assigned a sanction that does not have any restrictions, this does not preclude other programs and organizations from enacting their own sanctions or limitations based on these sanctions.